IPCV/player_classification/README.md

 ## Citation

+The paper is freely available [here](https://dl.acm.org/doi/pdf/10.1145/3689061.3689072).
 If you use this code, please cite the following paper:

 Alejandro Cartas, Coloma Ballester, and Gloria Haro.
 "Two Weakly Supervised Approaches for Role Classification of Soccer Players" ACM MMSports Workshop (2024).